 After navigating to Product Catalog > Addons, you can either create a new recurring addon with the charge or modify an existing addon for that purpose.
 Once the addon is set up, you need to link it to a new subscription or an existing subscription.

 To add the addon to a new subscription, navigate to Subscriptions and click on Create New Subscription.
-You will find the option to fill in the details of an addon to the subscription.
+Click Add Recurring Addon.
 Here you choose the addon and mention the billing cycle as well.

 The addon will be added to the invoice of the new subscription.
 As the term progresses and more invoices are generated for each billing cycle, the billing cycle will decrement to become zero and the addon will be removed after.

-To add the addon to an existing subscription, locate the subscription and click Change Subscription.
+To add the addon to an existing subscription, locate the subscription and click Edit Subscription.

 Then click on the edit icon for an addon to change the number of billing cycles for.